jlas1/Klicky-Probe/Usermods/SSerpente/README.md

 In case of collision on z axis between the dock and the probe i added 2 more versions : one with z offset of the probe dock mount 1 mm lower and one 1 mm higher .

 Klicky probe is a cheap and more precise alternative to various probe sensors (BlTouch, 3dTouch, inductive/capacitive sensors ) , and tested by me a standard deviation of 0.00065
-There are 4 parts needed : probe mount , probe (vorious probe lenghts and even a switch extender if needed can be found on the klicky github) , probe dock and probe dock mount.
+There are 4 parts needed : probe mount , probe (various probe lengths and even a switch extender if needed can be found on the klicky github) , probe dock and probe dock mount.
  Inside the pictures folder i will put the print orientation.
 For the print settings i use a 0.2 layer height, 3 walls,5 top/bottom and 35% infill.

 All the credits go to klicky probe creator and obvious to VzBot creators.